ClementMadiot/freeCodeCamp_frontend-libraries/README.md

 > Bootstrap is a front end framework used to design responsive web pages and applications.
 It takes a mobile-first approach to web development, and includes pre-built CSS styles and classes, plus some JavaScript functionality.

+> [!NOTE]
-> In this course, you'll learn how to build responsive websites with Bootstrap, and use its included classes to style buttons, images, forms, navigation, and other common elements.
+> In this course, I learn how to build responsive websites with Bootstrap, and use its included classes to style buttons, images, forms, navigation, and other common elements.

 ### <br /> <a name="JQuery">JQuery</a>

+> jQuery is one of the most widely used JavaScript libraries in the world.

+> In 2006 when it was released, all major browsers handled JavaScript slightly differently. jQuery simplified the process of writing client-side JavaScript, and also ensured that your code worked the same way in all browsers.

+> [!NOTE]
+> In this course, I learn how to use jQuery to select, remove, clone, and modify different elements on the page.

 ### <br /> <a name="Sass">Sass</a>